Jiawen-Yan/jiawen-yan.github.io/_pages/cv.md

   * GPA: 4.2/5.0 (92/100), ranking top 1% and outstanding graduate representative among class 2014;
   * Modeled after Sloan Business School with classes in English with concentration on finance and data analysis;
   * Relevant coursework: Mathematics Modeling and Experiment (99/100), Econometrics (97/100), Probability and Statistics (97/100), Behavior Finance (99/100), Advanced Mathematics (99/100), Intermediate Economics (95/100), Derivative Pricing (93/100)
-  * Thesis: Analysts’ Characteristics, Textual Information, and Prediction Accuracy: Evidence from China Financial Market; studies the relationship between Chinese analysts’ facial characteristics and their prediction accuracy - designated as outstanding undergraduate thesis by SWUFE;
+  * Thesis: Analysts’ Characteristics, Textual Information, and Prediction Accuracy: Evidence from China Financial Market; designated as outstanding undergraduate thesis by SWUFE;
 * Exchange Student, Texas University of A&M, Texas, 2016
   * Sponsored by China Scholarship Council (CSC)
   * GPA: 4.0/4.0, relevant coursework: Money and Banking (A), Economic Forecasting (A), Financial Economics (A), International Trade and Policy (A), Game & Economical Behavior (A)